 Cyclos

 Motorbike taxis are popular in Vietnam, but there are novelty versions of them available too.
-These include bicycle taxis, pousse-pousse (bicycles pulled along by locals), and cyclo (a bike with a sidecar that is push pedaled).
+These include bicycle taxis, pousse-pousse (bicycles pulled along by locals), and cyclo (a bike with a sidecar that is push-pedaled).

 Hail one down on the street and negotiate a price (around $2 for a short tour).
-This is especially fun and interesting the cultural town of Hoi An.
+This is especially fun and interesting in the cultural town of Hoi An.

 Boats

-Boat travel is also an option, and it can be used for travelling along the Mekong River and other smaller rivers.
+Boat travel is also an option, and it can be used for traveling along the Mekong River and other smaller rivers.
 You can also hire boats for the day from travel agencies and locals along the coast for private tours or fishing excursions.

 The future of travel in Vietnam